Daniel Lewis James

-Daniel Lewis James, (January 14, 1911 – May 18, 1988), was an American writer, best known for his novel, Famous All Over Town, about Mexican-Americans in Los Angeles.
+Daniel Lewis James Jr. (January 14, 1911 – May 18, 1988), was an American writer, best known for his novel, Famous All Over Town, about Mexican-Americans in Los Angeles.
 He published the novel under his pseudonym, Danny Santiago, and during most of his professional career, he kept his identity a secret.
 James's own agent Carl Brandt did not know his real name until it was revealed by fellow author and friend, John Gregory Dunne.
 Some critics call this use of a Latino pseudonym a literary fraud, while others appreciate his contributions to literature, regardless of his race.
 Although he was white, some critics believed he was able to convey an accurate portrait of the Chicano culture.

 Early life

 James was born on January 14, 1911, the son of a wealthy Kansas City businessman Daniel Lewis "D.L."
-James Sr., (1880-1944) and Mother Lillie Hyatt Snider (1883-1968).
+James Sr., (1880–1944) and Mother Lillie Hyatt Snider (1883–1968).
 His father wrote plays, some of which were staged off Broadway in New York.
 James grew up in Kansas City, Missouri and graduated from Phillips Academy in 1928, and Yale in 1933.
 At Yale, he majored in Classical Greek and was the only one to do so from the Yale Class of 1933.

-James married his first wife Rosalie Guignon (1914-2000) on December 16, 1934, in Jackson, Missouri.
-In 1940, he divorced his wife, moved to Los Angeles, California and married his second wife, Lilith Stanward (1914-1999).
+James married his first wife Rosalie Guignon (1914–2000) on December 16, 1934, in Jackson, Missouri.
+In 1940, he divorced his wife, moved to Los Angeles, California and married his second wife, Lilith Stanward (1914–1999).

 Seaward

 His family came to Carmel-by-the-Sea, California in 1916, In 1918, his father purchased property in Carmel Highlands, California and hired the firm Greene and Greene to build a sandstone and granite Mediterranean-style on a bluff overlooking the Pacific Ocean.
 The design of the house was based on Tintagel Castle in North Cornwall, England.
 It has arched windows and a red tile roof.
 The main house has three bedrooms and four bathrooms.
 There is a one-bedroom caretaker's cottage that was built in 1940.
 Greene supervised the construction of the granite house that took five years to complete.
 The house was later called "Seaward" and was a summer retreat for the family for 20 years.

 When his father died in 1944, his wife Lily moved to Seaward.
 She supported many of the local groups, including the Carmel Bach Festival.

-In 2022 actor Brad Pitt purchased Seaward for $40M.
+In 2022, actor Brad Pitt purchased Seaward for $40M.